-It’s been a while since we checked in on the drama surrounding Fujifilm and Xerox, but the beat goes on.
-Reuters reported on Oct.
+It had been a quiet couple of months since Reuters reported on Oct.
 17 that Fujifilm Holdings Corp has won an appeal in its legal battles with Xerox Corp, with a New York court overturning preliminary injunctions that had blocked their planned merger.
 The ruling by the New York State Appellate Court could give Fujifilm leverage to bring Xerox management back to the negotiating table.

 Fujifilm is also suing Xerox in a separate U.S. suit that seeks well over $1 billion, accusing it of breach of contract in abandoning the deal.
 Fujifilm said in a statement it stands by its view that the original planned merger remains the best option for the shareholders of both companies.